grew-development/myserver-docs/README.md

 I am very happy if you mark and mention me and this reposetory if needed.
 This reposetory is inspired by [@Redacks](https://github.com/redacks)

+If you have any optimization ideas or suggestions for improvement, please feel free to open an issue or submit a pull request.

 > [!WARNING]
 > This documentation is not suitable for all use cases and can therefore be adapted or modified according to your needs.